CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost_service_v2.rst

 The vmware:vmhost_service test is used to verify the Direct Console User Interface (DCUI) is disabled to prevent any local administration from the Host.

+The vmhost_service_object element is used by a vmhost_service_test to define the vmhost name and connection string, and name of the service to be evaluated.

+The vmhost_service_state element holds information regarding the specified service policy.

 Technical Details
 -----------------